The Best Free Miro Alternative

 Is Taskade Right for You?

-Taskade can be used by individuals and teams working from anywhere.
+Taskade is a platform that can be used by individuals and teams working from anywhere.
 Use Taskade individually or collaborate with your team for weekly agendas, team meetings, note-taking, project management, product roadmaps, and more.

+Are you part of a remote team?
+No problem!
 Collaborate with your team in real-time with free and unlimited chat and video conferencing available on every project.
 Automatic syncing ensures that your data is always up to date across devices.
+The idea is for you to collaborate effortlessly regardless of where you're working from.

 Our customizable templates are available even with our free plan.
 Find the perfect template to help you get started with your project, and customize it to fit your needs!